 For home buyers who are ineligible for no-down payment loans, there are a few more alternatives instead of using 401(k) funds:

 • Down Payment Assistance (DAP) programs offer eligible borrowers financial assistance in paying the required down payment and closing costs associated with purchasing a home.
 They come in the form of grants and second mortgages, are available nationwide, can be interest-free, and sometimes have lower rates than the initial mortgage loan.

 • Certain mortgage lenders provide financial assistance by offering credits to cover all or some of the closing costs and down payment.

 • Gifted money from friends or family members can be used to cover a down payment or closing costs on certain home loans.

-A 401(k) can be used to buy a house, either by taking out a 401(k) loan and repaying it with interest (but no penalties or income tax), or by making a 401(k) withdrawal (which is subject to income tax and a 10% withdrawal fee for people under the age of 59 ½).
+Generally speaking, a 401(k) can be used to buy a house, either by taking out a 401(k) loan and repaying it with interest, or by making a 401(k) withdrawal (which is subject to income tax and a 10% withdrawal fee for people under age 59 ½).

 However, using a 401(k) for a first-time home purchase is usually not advisable.
 Both qualified loans and withdrawals have some potential drawbacks — primarily the possibility of owing taxes and a penalty under certain conditions.
 Fortunately, there are other options.
 Certain Roth IRA withdrawals can be made tax and penalty free.
 Qualified homebuyers can also seek financial help from down payment assistance programs and other low- or no-interest plans.